theodrosmhaile/generals/Lee and Anderson (2001); Does learning a complex skill have to be complex.md

 Analyze behavioral data on the Ackerman Air-Traffic Controller Task with additional eye-tracking characterization.
 1. Decompose hierarchically the KA-ATC task from the global task level to smaller component skills like keystrokes.
 	2. Improvement at the higher level should be consistent with the lower level.
+- Task Analysis levels:
+	-
 ## Findings
+ - The time spent looking at task-irrelevant areas decreased substantially while task-relevant area looking was consistent as determined by total fixation duration.
 ## Limitations

 ## summary and how does it connect